Like all countries, there are a few things you will need to know that may be different than that of your home country.

 Is it safe to drive in Germany?

 Yes, Germans are excellent drivers, and their road systems are some of the best in the world.

 Germans have excellent driving habits and well-maintained roads.
 Germany is a fantastic location to explore by automobile.
-It won’t just be about racing; we’ll be going as quickly as possible.
-Keep your right foot on the gas and don’t push it too hard.

 Is public transportation in Germany safe?